 So if being innovative is seen as a desirable capability to keep us ahead of the curve, then being able to turn ‘change’ into a positive experience during which our people thrive is absolutely critical.

-The Helmsman Project recently hosted Michelle Etheve, Co-Founder of The Change Lab, as part of its Leadership & Innovation Series.
+The Helmsman Project hosted last February Michelle Etheve, Co-Founder of The Change Lab, as part of its Leadership & Innovation Series.
 Michelle shared with us insights from their latest The Change Lab Workplace Survey, which included a statistically significant representation of the US workforce (stay tuned for their Australian survey to come out later in the year).

 Two of the key highlights from the survey were that: 1) people can thrive in the face of change if they have adequate tools, knowledge, skills and resources, and; 2) wellbeing levels are not impacted by the amount of change an organisation experiences.
 In other words, the pace of change isn’t the culprit, our leadership approach to it is.
 So here’s the good news: we, as leaders, have in our hands the power to impact our people’s wellbeing and capacity to function effectively through change.
 This, in turn, can lead to successful change, which leads to greater wellbeing… and the cycle continues.